 In the year 2000, I had been attending Foundry for two years.
-After a long struggle of believing that my homosexuality was sinful, I was becoming aware that it was actually a gift from God-not something to be ashamed of, but instead to be thankful for.
+After a long struggle of believing that my homosexuality was sinful, I was becoming aware that it was actually a gift from God - not something to be ashamed of, but instead to be thankful for.

-Although I had found a welcoming environment at Foundry, I also had an awareness that the United Methodist denomination was not as welcoming, with prohibitions against LGBTQ+ clergy, same-sex unions, and the "practice of homosexuality".
+Although I had found a welcoming environment at Foundry, I also had an awareness that the United Methodist denomination was not as welcoming, with prohibitions against LGBTQ clergy, same-sex unions, and the "practice of homosexuality".

-I also became aware of groups that believed the positions of the Methodist church were wrong, and that these groups, including people from Foundry, were going to be present at the General Conference in Cleveland that year.
+I also became aware of groups that believed the positions of the Methodist church were wrong, and that these groups, including a few people from Foundry, were going to be present at the General Conference in Cleveland that year.
 I decided to go as well.

 Hundreds of us advocated for change in the church.
-At a civil disobedience training session, Gandhi's grandson and Martin Luther King's granddaughter spoke for LGBTQ+ equality, and I had the great blessing of meeting Patrick, who would soon become my partner.
+At a civil disobedience training session, Gandhi's grandson and Martin Luther King's granddaughter spoke for LGBTQ equality, and I had the great blessing of meeting Patrick, who would soon become my partner.
 The experience of joining others to advocate for a cause I believe in was uplifting.
 It gave me a sense of being a part of history.

-In February, there was a Special General Conference devoted solely to the future structure of the Methodist denomination and seeking ways to better reflect the differing views on human sexuality.
-The Foundry contingent present there served as a living witness to inclusion, justice, and radical hospitality for LGBTQ+ persons-with a real sense of community in the face of conflict.
+In February, there was a Special General Conference devoted solely to the future structure of the Methodist denomination to better reflect the differing views on human sexuality.
+Once again, the Foundry delegation was a large presence with a real sense of community in the face of conflict.